cherche/Cordial/README.md

 ## Usage
 Cordial was basically made as a build-your-own-personal-assistant script.

-There are {x} steps to using Cordial.
+There are three steps to using Cordial:

 1. Create your own instance of Cordial by assigning `Cordial()` to any variable.